arvindmvepa/kaggle_project/README.md

 While using EC2 is not necessary to use the project code, it makes more sense when running parameter optimization searches continuously on the cloud rather than on a personal laptop.

 ### Launching an EC2 Instance
-Choose this AMI type: Ubuntu Server 18.04 LTS (HVM), SSD Volume Type (64-bit x86) Instance Type: t2.small (t2.micro has issues with certain algorithms, more memory is available)
+- AMI type: Ubuntu Server 18.04 LTS (HVM), SSD Volume Type (64-bit x86)
+- Instance Type: t2.small (t2.micro has issues with certain algorithms, more memory is available)
-Storage: 30 GB should be sufficient
+- Storage: 30 GB should be sufficient
 Configure Security Group:
 - Type: SSH
 - Protocal: TCP